March 3, 2025

 • Testimonials from previous corporate sponsors

-No matter how well prepared your YouTube channel is, unfortunately not all sponsorship opportunities come to you.
+No matter how well-prepared your YouTube channel is, sponsorship opportunities won’t always come to you.

-Doug says: “After I reviewed a certain software I genuinely liked, I reached out to the company about a potential sponsorship.
-In contrast, some brands approached me after noticing the engagement levels on my channel.”
+Doug says: “After reviewing a software I genuinely liked, I reached out to the company about a potential sponsorship.
+Conversely, some brands approached me after noticing my channel’s strong engagement levels.”

 Take a proactive approach to securing a new sponsorship by preparing a pitch list—a spreadsheet of brands you plan to make a deal with.